alex-bellon/wikipedia/README.md

 - [Control character](https://en.wikipedia.org/wiki/Control_character) - a code point (a number) in a character set, that does not represent a written symbol.
 They are used as in-band signaling to cause effects other than the addition of a symbol to the text.
 - [Core rope memory](https://en.wikipedia.org/wiki/Core_rope_memory) - a form of read-only memory (ROM) for computers, first used in the 1960s by early NASA Mars space probes and then in the Apollo Guidance Computer (AGC) and programmed by the Massachusetts Institute of Technology (MIT) Instrumentation Lab and built by Raytheon.
 - [Data erasure](https://en.wikipedia.org/wiki/Data_erasure) - a software-based method of overwriting the data that aims to completely destroy all electronic data residing on a hard disk drive or other digital media by using zeros and ones to overwrite data onto all sectors of the device.
+- [Identification friend or foe](https://en.wikipedia.org/wiki/Identification_friend_or_foe) is an identification system designed for command and control.
+It uses a transponder that listens for an interrogation signal and then sends a response that identifies the broadcaster.
+It enables military and civilian air traffic control interrogation systems to identify aircraft, vehicles or forces as friendly and to determine their bearing and range from the interrogator.
 - [Lisp machine](https://en.wikipedia.org/wiki/Lisp_machine) - general-purpose computers designed to efficiently run Lisp as their main software and programming language, usually via hardware support
+- [Null](https://en.wikipedia.org/wiki/Null_(radio)) - a direction in an antenna's radiation pattern where the antenna radiates almost no radio waves, so the far field signal strength is a local minimum.

 ### Image Processing/Videos
 - [Lenna](https://en.wikipedia.org/wiki/Lenna) - Standard test image for image processing